nyergler/nyergler.github.io/content/posts/2020-11-30-bridging-wireless-ethernet-networks-with-a-raspberry-pi.md

 5. Configure your network interfaces

-    While we&#8217;re most interested in our ethernet (eth0) and wireless (wlan0) interfaces, there are actually three interfaces for us to configure: loopback, ethernet, and wireless.
+    While we're most interested in our ethernet (eth0) and wireless (wlan0) interfaces, there are actually three interfaces for us to configure: loopback, ethernet, and wireless.
 I created a file for each in the `/etc/network/interfaces.d/` directory.